KoiDeve/Sinking-Feeling/README.md

 # Sinking-Feeling

-## A small standalone game featuring a diver attempting to rescue lost souls.
-Source code available.
+Welcome!
+Sinking Feeling feature a small standalone game featuring a diver attempting to rescue lost souls.
+You will need a keyboard and a mouse to play this game.

 # Available To Play On:
 - Windows